JenFranko/portfolio/src/content/resume/resume.md

   - company: The Franklin Institute
     date: 2016-2019
     description: >-
-      Directed and mentored the design department that was responsible for the design and implementation of all museum-wide print and advertising collateral, exhibit, and museum signage, and digital materials.
-Assured timely delivery of projects that were on budget and on brand.
+      Directed design team in designing and implementing print and web advertising collateral, exhibit and museum signage, and digital materials.

+      * Guided various department leads in executing design requests through the planning, design, and development lifecycle, ensuring projects are delivered with the proper specifications and on-time, on-brand, and within budget.

-      Additionally, cultivated a strong relationship with our internal clients to produce final products that supported the institution's goals and exceeded expectations.
+      * Built strong relationships with internal clients; garnered feedback throughout design and production process to ensure the final product exceeded expectations.

+      * Partnered with marketing and exhibition managers upfront to drive design thinking and visitor experience from project initiation and conceptualization to implementation and installation.

+      * Improved organizational productivity by reconfiguring the design request form to add missing information and digitize the format, which enabled a more efficient workflow and tracking of requests.

+      * Coordinated with vendors on paper, print, and asset sourcing that met design, business, and budget guidelines.
     icon: fa-university
-    title: Graphic Design Manager (Art Director)
+    title: Graphic Design Manager & Art Director
   - company: Freelance Work
     date: 2007 - Present
     description: >-